shrub719/better-learn/README.md

 ## Installation

-### Using Chrome Load Unpacked
-1. Download `better-learn.zip` from the [latest release](https://github.com/shrub719/better-learn/releases/latest) and extract
-1. In Chrome, click the three dots at the top right > Extensions > Manage Extensions
-1. Turn on Developer Mode
-1. Click Load Unpacked and select the `better-learn` folder on your computer

-This extension will probably never make it onto the Chrome Web Store due to being against policy.

 ### Firefox
 1. In Firefox, download `better-learn.xpi` from the [latest release](https://github.com/shrub719/better-learn/releases/latest)
 1. Firefox will ask you to allow github.com to install an add-on: click Continue to Installation